Executions may return to South Carolina; shield law nears OK

 While the state Supreme Court has halted executions by firing squad or electrocution, the justices have indicated they will lift the stop if the state can find lethal injection drugs.

-In court papers, state prison officials indicated their prospects for buying the drugs started to change as soon as it seemed likely lawmakers would pass the shield law.
+In court papers, state prison officials indicated their prospects for buying the drugs started to change as soon as it seemly likely lawmakers would pass the shield law.

 Gov. Henry McMaster said he will sign the bill.
-McMaster has been adamant about finding some way to restart executions.
+He has been adamant about finding some way to restart executions.